Twelve essential historical places to visit in Orkney

-2017 is the year of History, Heritage and Archaeology – and if you are interested in any of those things, Orkney is one of the most essential places in Scotland to visit.
+If you are interested in history, heritage and archaeology, Orkney is one of the most essential places in Scotland to visit.
 With few trees across the islands, Orkney buildings were always stone built and have survived for thousands of years.
 The Knap of Howar on Papa Westray may be the oldest house in northern Europe – it was occupied in 3700 BC – almost 6000 years ago!
 Orkney has an average of three archaeological sites per square mile!

-We’ve compiled a list of twelve essential places to visit in Orkney during the Year of History, Heritage and Archaeology.
+We’ve compiled a list of twelve essential historical places to visit across the Orkney islands.

 This amazing Stone Age village by the Bay of Skaill was buried intact and preserved in a sand dune for thousands of years.
 Uncovered in 1850, Skara Brae now offers us a glimpse into the homes of Islanders who stayed here over 5000 years ago.
 Skara Brae even shows us what their beds and their furniture looked like!

 Fascinating thought: Can you imagine living in such close proximity with 50 other people?
 In Neolithic times, communal living was the norm.
 In later times there was a move to individual farmsteads.